California sheephead

-The California sheephead (Semicossyphus pulcher) is a species of wrasse native to the eastern Pacific Ocean.
+The California sheephead (Bodianus pulcher, (formerly Semicossyphus pulcher) is a species of wrasse native to the eastern Pacific Ocean.
 Its range is from Monterey Bay, California, to the Gulf of California, Mexico.
-It can live for up to 20 years in favorable conditions and can reach a size of up to 91 cm and a weight of 16 kg.
+It can live for over 50 years and can reach a size of up to 91 cm and a weight of 16 kg.
 It is carnivorous, living in rocky reef and kelp bed habitats, feeding primarily on sea urchins, molluscs, and crustaceans.

 All California sheephead are hatched female and morph into their male form at various stages in their lifecycle, determined by environmental conditions and pressures.
 Because of this, they are considered to be protogynous hermaphrodites which have planktonic larvae.
 Their coral and kelp-heavy habitat provides protection from predators, which is important as this species is diurnal, foraging during the day and seeking shelter at night.

 The California sheephead is considered vulnerable due to high fishing rates off of the coast of southern California.
 Since fisheries tend to remove the largest fish, they end up removing the males.
 This skews the male-to-female ratio and affects the fishes' lifecycle, which can negatively affect populations.

+Taxonomy

+The species is most closely related to the Asian and goldspot sheephead wrasse.
+The three species were previously considered to form their own genus Semicossyphus, but are now lumped into Bodianus, after molecular phylogenetics showed that Semicossyphus was nested deep within Bodianus.